lorennav/campaigns_app/README.md

 4. Add Decorator design Pattern and move the #humanized methods from the model to the decorator
 5. Add a search bar to filter the campaigns by title
 6. Add filters to order the campaigns by state and position
 7. Improve the show when accessed through the url, show the index behind
-8. Deploy the app